pyrate-llama/hermes-ui

 Chat Interface

-- SSE streaming with real-time token display
+- SSE streaming with incremental markdown rendering

 - Tool call visualization with expandable results